 In June 1996 the Myanmar Securities Exchange (MSEC) was established as a 50-50 joint venture between Daiwa Institute of Research Limited (the core information-generating arm of Daiwa Securities group) and Myanma Economic Bank with an authorized capital of 17 million USD and paid-up capital of 3.4 million USD.
 However, the MSEC did not have great success.
 Employees who handled over-the-counter transactions manually updated share prices using a whiteboard, a marker pen, and a stencil whenever a customer dropped by.
-Indeed, most people do not even know that the market exists at all.
+Indeed, most people did not even know that the market existed at all.
 State-owned and private enterprises alike have chosen not to list.
 Their reasons include the firm's fear of tax liability, fear of loss of control and unfamiliarity with the corporate culture.
 The exchange-listed just two companies, Forest Products Joint Venture Corporation Ltd. and Myanmar Citizen Bank Ltd. and was considered the world's smallest, if not most primitive stock exchange at that time.

 In May 2012, the Myanmar Central Bank (MCB) signed a Memorandum of Understanding (MOU) with the Tokyo Stock Exchange Group Inc. (TSE) and Daiwa Institute of Research Ltd. to coordinate efforts toward establishing a securities exchange and supporting the cultivation of capital markets in Myanmar.
 The Yangon Stock Exchange (YSX) was officially opened on 9th December 2015 and on 25th March 2016 First Myanmar Investments Limited (FMI) became the first traded stock on the new exchange.
 Myanmar Thilawa SEZ Holdings Public Ltd was listed on 20th May 2016, Myanmar Citizens Bank on 26th August 2016, and First Private Bank Limited on 20th January 2017 and TMH Telecom on 26th January 2018, Ever Flow River Group on 28th May 2020 and Amata Holding Public Co Ltd on 3rd June 2021.

 Great Hor Kham Public, Website: http://www.greathorkham.com/